Alas, the old South Slocan schoolhouse is no more.

 Two years later, she advanced to the semi-finals of the Atwater-Kent auditions for young singers in Los Angeles.
 The winner was to receive a $15,000 scholarship.
 However, I don’t know the outcome.
 Around the same time, she won the operatic solo category of the BC Musical Festival and an adjudicator told her: “This was very good operatic singing indeed.
 You have a very promising voice.”

-A high point of Freda’s musical career should have been a joint recital with Hugh McLean at Theatre Under the Stars in Stanley Park in May 1949, but she had to cancel due to illness.
+A high point of Freda’s musical career should have been a joint recital with Hugh McLean at Theatre Under the Stars in Stanley Park in Vancouver in 1949, but she had to cancel due to illness.
 The following year she was honored at a series of teas before setting sail for Milan to spend a year studying with a famed Italian vocal coach.

 Despite her short stay in South Slocan, Freda stayed in touch with friends there.
 “Milan is a very dreary city,” she wrote to one, “but its musical life is delightful.”
 Among other things she attended observances marking the 50th anniversary of Verdi’s death and visited Casa Verdi, a home for retired musicians.